 - Making appropriate referrals to campus support services

-The mission of Cincinnati State Counseling Services is to promote student learning and development by providing counseling and referral services that address the developmental career and mental health needs of Cincinnati State students.
-Counseling Services are located in Main Building Room 168 (Clifton Campus), phone (513) 569-1552.
+Cincinnati State Counseling Services promote student learning and development by providing counseling and referral services that address the developmental, career, and mental health needs of Cincinnati State students.

 Counseling Services offered include:

 Consultation and Assessment: Available to students, faculty, and administrators.
 Counseling Services provide help in identifying a student's needs, appropriate campus services, and possible referral for community resources.

 Personal Counseling: Enrolled students may take advantage of one-on-one, short-term counseling to help navigate and cope with personal and emotional challenges that may be interfering with school, relationships, and other responsibilities.